 My initial personal takeaway from tonight’s lecture on digital mapping: It looks useful as an analytical tool, and for presentation, but in the end we still have to write narratives.
 Historians have to make choices, not present facts that merely speak for themselves.
 During the question and answer period, the story-telling aspect of such enterprises became clearer.
 Apparently a kind of directed narrative is the idea.
 Unfortunately, that got lost in the presentation of tools aimed at the already initiated.
 An inordinate amount of space was given to talking about… Read more Tonight’s Lecture →

-One of the new research focuses at the GHI since our director, Simone Lässig, began her tenure last October is the history of knowledge.1 The study of knowledge in its societal context (as opposed to thought experiments about truth in the discipline of philosophy) has some tradition in sociology and anthropology, but it is still a relatively new focus in English-language historiography, at least in my experience here in the U.S.2
+One of the new research focuses at the GHI since our director, Simone Lässig, began her tenure last October is the history of knowledge.1 The study of knowledge in its… Read more A Few Notes on the History of Knowledge →

 Here is my report on the 2014 Archival Summer Seminar in Germany.
 Besides saying what we did, it discusses why, and it considers the various specialties of those who attended.

 Although this blog would seem to indicate otherwise, I am still alive.
 Here’s what I’ve been up to besides my usual not-blogging: Archive Seminar Someone else will be doing the GHI’s archive seminar next year.
 Part of me wishes I was still doing it, because I enjoy working with the students, and I was looking forward to rethinking part of the program.
 At the same time, I need all the time I can get at the GHI for editing at the moment.
 Editing I’m finishing up the editing for a… Read more →